Twitter (NYSE:TWTR) PT Lowered to $77.00 at KeyCorp

-Twitter (NYSE:TWTR) had its price objective cut by KeyCorp from $90.00 to $77.00 in a research report report published on Friday morning, The Fly reports.
-They currently have an overweight rating on the social networking company’s stock.
+Twitter (NYSE:TWTR) had its price objective reduced by stock analysts at KeyCorp from $90.00 to $77.00 in a report issued on Thursday, Benzinga reports.
+The firm currently has an “overweight” rating on the social networking company’s stock.
+KeyCorp’s target price would indicate a potential upside of 43.15% from the company’s current price.

-Several other brokerages have also commented on TWTR.
-Piper Sandler decreased their price objective on shares of Twitter from $71.00 to $66.00 and set a neutral rating on the stock in a report on Friday.
-Argus increased their target price on shares of Twitter from $72.00 to $82.00 and gave the stock a buy rating in a report on Thursday, April 22nd.
-Loop Capital increased their target price on shares of Twitter from $56.00 to $95.00 and gave the stock a buy rating in a report on Tuesday, February 16th.
-Canaccord Genuity increased their target price on shares of Twitter from $65.00 to $82.00 and gave the stock a hold rating in a report on Thursday, March 4th.
-Finally, Wedbush reiterated a neutral rating and set a $75.00 target price (up from $56.50) on shares of Twitter in a report on Tuesday, April 20th.
-Two investment analysts have rated the stock with a sell rating, nineteen have issued a hold rating and sixteen have given a buy rating to the stock.
-Twitter currently has an average rating of Hold and a consensus target price of $68.79.
+Several other brokerages also recently weighed in on TWTR.
+Susquehanna upped their price objective on Twitter from $58.00 to $70.00 and gave the stock a “positive” rating in a research report on Wednesday, February 10th.
+Truist upgraded Twitter from a “hold” rating to a “buy” rating and upped their price objective for the stock from $64.00 to $74.00 in a research report on Monday, March 29th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on Twitter from $55.00 to $80.00 in a research report on Tuesday, March 16th.
+Wedbush restated a “neutral” rating and set a $75.00 price objective (up from $56.50) on shares of Twitter in a research report on Tuesday, April 20th.
+Finally, Rosenblatt Securities dropped their target price on Twitter from $65.00 to $60.00 and set a “neutral” rating for the company in a research report on Thursday.
+Two research analysts have rated the stock with a sell rating, nineteen have given a hold rating and sixteen have issued a buy rating to the company’s stock.
+Twitter currently has an average rating of “Hold” and a consensus price target of $69.76.

 Twitter (NYSE:TWTR) last released its earnings results on Thursday, April 29th.
-The social networking company reported $0.16 EPS for the quarter, topping analysts’ consensus estimates of $0.14 by $0.02.
-Twitter had a negative net margin of 31.70% and a negative return on equity of 12.42%.
-On average, analysts expect that Twitter will post -1.16 earnings per share for the current year.
+The social networking company reported $0.16 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.14 by $0.02.
+Twitter had a negative return on equity of 12.42% and a negative net margin of 31.70%.
+On average, research analysts predict that Twitter will post -1.16 earnings per share for the current fiscal year.

-In other Twitter news, Director Fox Martha Lane sold 1,301 shares of the firm’s stock in a transaction dated Friday, February 26th.
-The shares were sold at an average price of $76.93, for a total transaction of $100,085.93.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CAO Robert Kaiden sold 12,032 shares of the firm’s stock in a transaction dated Friday, February 5th.
-The shares were sold at an average price of $56.15, for a total transaction of $675,596.80.
+In other news, Director Fox Martha Lane sold 1,301 shares of the stock in a transaction on Friday, February 26th.
+The stock was sold at an average price of $76.93, for a total transaction of $100,085.93.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Matthew Derella sold 18,563 shares of the stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $54.06, for a total value of $1,003,515.78.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 76,718 shares of company stock valued at $4,724,273 over the last 90 days.
-2.64% of the stock is currently owned by insiders.
+Insiders have sold a total of 79,177 shares of company stock valued at $4,817,751 in the last quarter.
+2.64% of the stock is owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the stock.
-NuWave Investment Management LLC purchased a new stake in Twitter in the first quarter valued at approximately $1,216,000.
-Kentucky Retirement Systems Insurance Trust Fund purchased a new stake in Twitter in the fourth quarter valued at approximately $1,154,000.
-B. Riley Wealth Management Inc. grew its holdings in Twitter by 59.6% in the fourth quarter.
-B. Riley Wealth Management Inc. now owns 26,899 shares of the social networking company’s stock valued at $1,457,000 after purchasing an additional 10,046 shares during the period.
-Exchange Traded Concepts LLC grew its holdings in Twitter by 388.4% in the fourth quarter.
-Exchange Traded Concepts LLC now owns 1,226 shares of the social networking company’s stock valued at $66,000 after purchasing an additional 975 shares during the period.
-Finally, Virginia Retirement Systems ET AL purchased a new stake in Twitter in the fourth quarter valued at approximately $10,830,000.
-Hedge funds and other institutional investors own 73.17% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+Arlington Partners LLC bought a new position in shares of Twitter during the 4th quarter worth $25,000.
+Cypress Point Wealth Management LLC bought a new position in Twitter in the 4th quarter worth about $25,000.
+Pinnacle Bancorp Inc. bought a new position in Twitter in the 1st quarter worth about $25,000.
+Accel Wealth Management bought a new position in Twitter in the 4th quarter worth about $27,000.
+Finally, Crescent Capital Consulting LLC bought a new position in Twitter in the 4th quarter worth about $28,000.
+Institutional investors own 73.17% of the company’s stock.

 About Twitter